 This book was published by the Japanese UC on October 2, 2000.
 It shows one of the main Waseda University buildings behind Moon.
 On page 26 it published the fake Waseda University graduation certificate for Moon shown below.

 There is no signature.
 The name at the end of the certificate is Mr Murai Sukenaka, 村井 資長.
-He was a president of Waseda University, but he strongly opposed the Unification Church and CARP.
+He was a president of Waseda University, but he was strongly opposed the Unification Church and CARP.

-This certificate was published in a CARP document about “The history of the Unification Church and the life of Sun Myung Moon 1920-1990” as well as the book shown above.
+This certificate was published in a CARP document about “The history of the Unification Church and the life of Sun Myung Moon 1920-1990” as well as in the book shown above.

 The FFWPU is building an internet encyclopedia.
 Much of the material is taken from Wikipedia and then embellished.
 And guess what was on the Waseda University page in 2012…

 “Six postwar Prime Ministers have been Waseda alumni: Tanzan Ishibashi (1956–1957), Noboru Takeshita (1987–1989), Toshiki Kaifu (1989–1991), Keizo Obuchi (1998–2000), Yoshiro Mori (2000–2001), and Yasuo Fukuda (2007–2008).
 Waseda’s literature program is also well known, and counts Haruki Murakami and Tawara Machi among its graduates.
 A number of corporate leaders and public figures are also Waseda graduates, including Li Dazhao, co-founder of the Chinese Communist Party; Masaru Ibuka, co-founder of Sony; Lee Kun-hee, chairman of Samsung; Takeo Fukui, CEO of Honda; and Sun Myung Moon, founder of the Family Federation for World Peace and global Unification movements.”